-- Whether a class is in person or online, the CSD continues to provide accommodations and services for students. - The most effective way of reaching CSD staff is by phone or by email.
-Always feel free to come to the CSD campus office most convenient to you. - Click here for directions on how to access the accommodations requested for the students currently enrolled in your class.
+- Whether a class is in person or online, the CSD continues to provide accommodations and services for students. - The most effective way of reaching CSD staff is by phone or by email (csd@depaul.edu).
+Always feel free to come to the CSD campus office most convenient to you: - o Lincoln Park Student Center 370 - o Lewis Center 1420 (Loop Campus) - Click here for directions on how to access the accommodations requested for the students currently enrolled in your class.
 The CSD generally sends notifications to instructors, but with drops and adds and the sheer volume of students and classes involved, this is the best way to find a current and inclusive list. - If the student has not connected with CSD, you may not find out about the need for an accommodation until the class begins.
 The best practice here is to talk with a CSD staff member to discuss accommodations.
 The CSD Director is Gregory Moorehead, gmoorehe@depaul.edu, 312-362-8002.